-The Witch’s Cottage, a woman- and queer-owned bakery, bar, cafe, restaurant, and performance venue, is opening in North Hollywood’s Arts District at 5303 Lankershim Blvd.
+The Witch’s Cottage, a woman-owned bakery, bar, cafe, restaurant, and performance venue, is opening in North Hollywood’s Arts District at 5303 Lankershim Blvd.

 The business also aims to function as a performance venue and gathering place.
 Events will include live music, theatrical shows, storytelling nights, and poetry readings, according to the owners.
 The venue will also be available for special events, concerts, and classes, with a dedicated gaming room equipped for streaming.